Expert on polar and high mountain research, policy and communications

 I regularly work with government, research, and Indigenous People’s groups.
 My projects have brought me to over 70 countries across N. America, Europe, Africa, and the Asia-Pacific region.

-I am currently the Executive Director of the Climate and Cryosphere project (CliC) which is part of the World Climate Research Programme (WCRP).
-I am based in Tromsø, Norway, and hosted at the Norwegian Polar Institute.
-As director of CliC, I provide overall strategic direction, budgeting and management of the international project office.
+I was the Executive Director of the Climate and Cryosphere project (CliC) which is part of the World Climate Research Programme (WCRP).
+Based in Tromsø, Norway, and hosted at the Norwegian Polar Institute.
+I provided overall strategic direction, budgeting and management of the international project office.
 I lead updates of annual work plans for the CliC governing bodies, Scientific Steering Group (SSG), its Chairs, panels and working groups.
 The scope of my work includes fulfilment of the CliC scientific action plan and the annual priorities set by the WCRP.
 I am responsible for:

 – Managing the budgets and human resources of the project secretariat;